nogibjj/Haochong-Individual-4/README.md

 3. A button to generate the suggestions
 4. Powered by GPT 3.5 Turbo, which has been meticulously fine-tuned to replicate the role of a consultant providing health suggestions, either psysical or mental.

+### DockerHub and Azure Container Apps Deployment:

+- **Dockerfile:** Use `Dockerfile` to containerize the Flask app

+- **Azure Container Registry :** The Docker image is hosted on Azure Container Registry

+- **Azure Configuration:** Environment variables are utilized for sensitive information, for example my API tokens.

+- **Azure Container Apps Deployment:** The Flask app is successfully deployed on Azure Container Apps, providing a public endpoint for users to use my app.

 ## Key steps:
 1. Git clone the repo to local:
 - Allows me to create, run and test my code.